-- 3 Pick any amp and cabinet from the available types (see "Pairing Amps and Cabinets" on page 279.) - 4 Refer to "Using Eleven" on page 272 for details on Eleven's main controls, and for suggested track setups for recording and mixing. - Use the Settings menu to save, copy, paste, and manage plug-in settings files.
-To save a setting, see "Eleven Settings (Presets)" on page 274.
+- 3 Pick any amp and cabinet from the available types (see "Pairing Amps and Cabinets" on page 280.) - 4 Refer to "Using Eleven" on page 273 for details on Eleven's main controls, and for suggested track setups for recording and mixing.